 This article only applies to current Humi benefit clients.
-For more information about making Humi your group benefits consultant, contact us or click here for details!
+For more information about making Humi your group benefits consultant, click here.

 Maybe it's your first renewal, maybe it's your 10th.
 No matter how many renewals you've experienced, knowledge is power and knowing what goes into determining your renewal rates can save you from surprises down the road.

 After purchasing a policy from an insurance carrier, this policy will be reviewed by the carrier and renewed every 12-24 months (dependant on the cycle outlined in your policy contract).
 At this time the carrier will perform a renewal analysis on your policy to determine any rate changes required to continue offering your current group benefits plan.

 In addition to annual inflation, factors that go into determining your renewal rates include:

 - Claims experience (frequency and value of past claims)